sabiridse/NVMwebAPP/README.md

 ## Project setup
 ```
-npm install in each folder;
+npm install in every folder in which there is package.json;
 ```

 ### Compiles and hot-reloads for development